Platforms for Quantum Technologies

 • Basics of quantum circuits

-More information on the content of each day can be found here.
 The aim of this course is to give the Master students the first insights into the research done in the cluster on platforms and applications for quantum technologies.
 More in-depth knowledge on the presented topics can be obtained from the courses offered at all participating universities.
-The list of ancillary courses can be found here.

 The course is open to Master students in physics with a knowledge in quantum mechanics and basic knowledge of condensed matter physics, as well as to junior PhD students, who would like to learn more about the research done in the cluster.